-4 Key Points to Enhance Your Understanding of SharePoint On-Premises and Office 365
+4 Points to Better Understand SharePoint On-Premises and Office 365

 Initially a document management solution, Microsoft SharePoint is an extremely versatile collaborative platform which can be leveraged for a variety of different uses including Enterprise Content Management (ECM), Intranet/Extranet, storage system, project collaboration and Contract Management.
 Historically available only as an On-Premises solution, SharePoint can now be delivered to your organization through a variety of different means.